adrienbrunet/adrienbrunet.github.io/_posts/2016-07-26-green-coding.markdown

 _"Green coding"?
 What about it?
 I'm not gonna plant trees while coding dude!_

-Well, _"green coding"_ :seedling: is not really a thing (or I'm not aware of it yet) but I'm starting to think about it so I'm sharing this to have some feedback.
+Well, _"green coding"_ :seedling: is not really a thing (or I'm not aware of it yet) but I'd like some feedback.